mia3/typo3-base/README.md

     yarn.lock                   // installed Node-packages with their versions.
     ```

-4. After the installation is done, log in the installTool and check your Image scaling Note: From Default GraphicsMagick should be installed on your **local** machine.
+4. Log in via installTool (`local.your-project.de/typo3/install`) and check your Image scaling Note: From Default GraphicsMagick should be installed on your **local** machine, if not install it via Brew.

+    Log into the backend with your admin user and create a new page.
+Enable the page and switch to ‚Behavior‘ and tick "Use as Root Page" checkbox.

+    Go to WEB/Template settings and click "Click here to create an extension template."
+    Change the View from "Constant Editor" to "Info/Modify" and click on "Edit the whole template record"-button.

+    Switch to "Options" and tick all three checkboxes(Constants, Setup, Rootlevel).
+Click on
+    "Includes"-Tab and include all items in the following order:
+    - Fluid Content Elements
+    - Fluid Content Elements CSS
+    - Form
+    - Template

+    Change to WEB/Page and edit the root Page.
+Go to the ‚Appearance‘-Tab and choose "Fluidpages" as Backend Layout for the root Page and subpages and save it.

 5. Now that you verified that your typo3 instance works, you can setup a gitlab project:
     - remove the `.git` folder to loose any reference to this repository
     - initialize a new git repo with `git init`  and set the origin to your gitlab repository
     - make your initial commit.

+6. In the MakeFile configure the backup and production credentials

-6. Make it awesome!
+7. Make it awesome!

 ## MakeFile